FoxComm/code-challenges/any-vending-machine/README.md

 interviews.
 Worry not; this is the last step of our process and it is designed to be relatively quick.
 We appreciate both your time and patience!

-We've hand-crafted a coding challenge in Ruby and in our problem domain, for your intellect to chew on.
+We've hand-crafted a coding challenge in our problem domain, for your intellect to chew on.
 We've designed the challenge to test your problem solving skills in addition to your communication skills.
 Please, take the time to read through this entire readme.